gdrosos/iac-bug-study-artifact/README.md

 ## RQ2: Root Causes (Section 4.2)

-For the second research question, we compute the per Ecosystem distribution of causes for bugs found in Configuration Units.
+For the second research question, we compute the distribution of bug causes per ecosystem.
+At first, we consider only bugs found in configuration units.
-The below script produces Figures 6a and 6b.
+The below script produces Figure 6a of our paper.
 As in the first research question, our script also reports the distributions in a tabular format.

-To produce Figure 6a, simply run:
 ```bash
  python scripts/rq2.py data/bugs.csv --component conf --output figures/root_causes_conf.pdf
 ```